Rosemary. Sage. Even egg shells! Natural Tips To Protect Your Garden.

 Even Insects Don’t Want To Walk A Rough Path

 Planting broccoli, cabbage, cauliflower or brussel sprouts this Spring?

 Don’t spray chemical pesticides on your backyard garden.
 Use organic diatomaceous earth on the soil surrounding it instead.
 Cabbage moths (which begin their life as worms) won’t crawl their way up the plants to lay eggs.
 The sharp edges in the earth will irritate their undersides.

-Keep your eye on our Facebook page, because we’ve barely begun.
+Follow us for more tips.
 We’re going to be in our own garden until we harvest our last pumpkin this fall.
 And we promise to share everything we learn along the way.

-Kari W. Block, Founder/CEO earthkind®
+Kari W. Block, Founder/CEO EarthKind®